darkrenaissance/darkfi/doc/src/arch/overview.md

 **ZK smart contracts:** Anonymous applications on DarkFi run on proofs that enforce an order of operations.
 We call these zero-knowledge smart contracts.
-Anonymous transactions on DarkFi is possible due to the interplay of two contracts, mint and burn (see the [sapling payment scheme](../zkas/examples/sapling.md)).
+Anonymous transactions on DarkFi are possible due to the interplay of two contracts, mint and burn (see the [sapling payment scheme](../zkas/examples/sapling.md)).
 Using the same method, we can define advanced applications.